IntelLabs/Open-Omics-Acceleration-Framework/applications/Autodock/README.md

 **Note: This will build the docker image with the tag** `autodock-sycl-cpu`

 ## 3. Prepare Input and Output Directories
-You can choose any protein complex from 140 complexes available on (https://zenodo.org/records/4031961) (dataset download link here https://zenodo.org/records/4031961/files/data.zip?download=1).
+We can choose any protein complex from 140 complexes available on (https://zenodo.org/records/4031961) (dataset download link here https://zenodo.org/records/4031961/files/data.zip?download=1).

 Let us work with the `4fev` protein.